 Teaching by example.
 Sharing history.
-Communicating information in a way others can imagine in their own subjective view of the world.
+Communicating information in a way others can imagine within their own subjective view of the world.

-Telling another member of the tribe how to make a fire still required a beginning, middle and an end.
+Telling another member of the tribe how to make a fire still required a beginning, middle and an end of cause and effect.
 You do this, then that and the result is warmth and light.
-But if you do that then this, the result is burned hair and lots of pain.
+But if you do that, then this, the result is burned hair and lots of pain.
 Information and experience conveyed as story.

 So I was extremely happy when James Brotchie — a Queensland university student – launched a website called How Fast is the NBN this week.

-The site tells a number of stories.
-It sets up a common enough scenario, such as uploading wedding photos to Facebook, followed by a clever visual example of what those different upload/download speeds really mean for you, me, your mum and my neighbour.
+The site tells a number of stories in the form of common scenarios internet users may relate to, such as uploading wedding photos to Facebook.
+Each scenario is followed by a clever visualisation of how the different proposed upload/download speeds transform the experience for you, me, your mum and my neighbour.

 Stories + examples > stats.
 Beautiful.

-Yes, the politicians are now arguing over whether the facts are misrepresented.
-The point I’m making isn’t the numbers, but how James conveyed them in a manner that has made this the most viral piece of NBN-related content in the controversial program’s history.
-One that people could understand, imagine and share.
+Yes, the politicians are arguing over whether the facts are misrepresented.
+The point I’m making isn’t about which NBN plan is better, but how James conveyed the numbers in such a way that this visualisation has become the most viral piece of NBN-related content in the controversial program’s history – one that people could understand, imagine and share.